divyashree029/AI-Powered-PDF-Interaction-Bot-main/README.md

 2. Pose your questions in the sacred text input.
 3. Share your ancient scrolls (PDFs) for Bliss to decipher and respond with wisdom.

-## Join the Fellowship 🤝✨

-Embark on a magical journey by contributing your insights to our enchanted realm.
-Feel free to cast your spells through issues or pull requests.

 ## A Grimoire of Thanks 🙏📖

 Gratitude to the enchanters who helped bring Bliss to life.